[Revised 2022 edition]

 - We Do Not Fear Anarchy, We Invoke It.
 Ibid. pp. 153–154

-- As Marx himself notes.
-Marx and Engels Collected Works, Volume 22.
+- Marx and Engels Collected Works, Volume 22.
 Ibid. p.
 339

 - Marx, Engels, Lenin: Anarchism and Anarcho-Syndicalism.
 Ibid. pp. 110–111.
 Emphasis in original.

 - Ibid. p.
 111. These extracts are taken from The Alliance of Socialist Democracy and the International Working Men’s Association: Report and Documents Published by Decision of the Hague Congress of the International (1873), a factional pamphlet written in collaboration with Marx’s son in law, Paul Lafargue.
 I have included here the most relevant passages, as much of the critique is mistakenly directed at works falsely attributed to Bakunin.
-For details regarding their authorship, see: Leier, M. 2006.
+For details regarding their real authorship, see: Leier, M. 2006.
 Bakunin: The Creative Passion.
 St Martin’s Press: New York. pp. 206–210

+- Modern Science and Anarchy.
+Ibid. p.
+234

 - Statism and Anarchy.
-Ibid. pp. 177–178

-This follows the analysis presented by Proudhon, who in General Idea of the Revolution in the Nineteenth Century (1851) stated,
+Ibid. pp. 177–178.
+Here Bakunin echoes the analysis presented by Proudhon, who, in General Idea of the Revolution in the Nineteenth Century (1851), stated:

 “Government implies as a correlative somebody to be governed… if the whole people, claiming sovereignty, assumes Government, one seeks in vain where the governed will be… where will the producers be…?
 We must come to the last hypothesis, that wherein the People enters into Government in the mass, and wields all the branches of Power; in which they are always unanimous, and have above them neither president, nor representatives, nor deputies, nor law-made country, nor majority… if the People, thus organised for Power, have nothing above them, what, I ask, have they below?… where are the labourers?
 Will you answer that the People are everything at once, that they produce and legislate at the same time, that Labour and Government are united in them?
 It is impossible… the reason for the existence of government is the divergence of interests… When the mass of the People becomes the State, the State has no longer any reason to exist, since there is no longer any People, the governmental equation reduces to zero.”